gracefullight/doss/README.en.md

 # Doss

-Duplicated version of Toss application
+Duplicated version of the Toss application

 | Example                               | Image                                 |
 | ------------------------------------- | ------------------------------------- |